 SPCH-121.
 Public Speaking: Honors.
 3 Hours.
 This is a survey course in communication emphasizing platform speaking, public deliberations and critical thinking.
 The course focuses upon public speaking, evaluation and the practical application of those experiences.
 It is designed to foster a more sophisticated level of skill development and theoretical understanding of the concepts presented in Public Speaking by using teaching strategies that focus upon the skills of Honors students.
 Emphasis will be placed on different assignments that promote a deeper understanding of the concepts taught in the basic course.

-Public Speaking: Honors will have more group interaction exercises which lead to discovery learning.
+The student set will have more group interaction exercises which lead to discovery learning.
 Speeches will be practiced in small groups in order to get feedback on content and development.
 Students in this class will also have a chance to read and discuss essays, articles and famous speeches.
-Prerequisite: Student must be a member of the CCC Honors Program or have permission from the Program Coordinator.